proxpero/proxpero.github.io/_posts/2017-1-28-generating-text-with-markoff-chains.md

 ## Sample Results

 First off, we need some text.
-And what better source text for fake text than [a repository of transcripts] of speeches made by Donald Trump.
+And what better source text for fake text than [a repository of transcripts](https://github.com/proxpero/trump-talk) of speeches made by Donald Trump.
 If you're following along in a playground you can copy the text files to the "resources" directory and they will be accessible to your code.

-[a repository of transcripts]: (https://github.com/proxpero/trump-talk)

 {% highlight swift %}
 import Foundation